EryuMa/EryuMa/README.md

 - 👋 Hi, I’m @EryuMa
 - 👀 I’m interested in 3D modeling, Hydrodynamics, Renewable energy, Shipbuilding
 - 🌊 MSc Maritime Engineering / Naval Architecture in the University of Southampton
-- 🌱 I’m currently doing Internship on Naval Architect in WightShipyard.Co: https://www.wightshipyard.com/
+- 🌱 I’m currently working as Naval Architect @ Seaspeed
 - 💞️ I’m looking to collaborate on Hydrodynamics project, Machine learning, and also I'm learning Python as well as leetcode all the time
 - 📫 How to reach me : Linkedin--https://www.linkedin.com/in/eryu-ma/